 First, please know that you can lead a normal life after healing from your ostomy procedure.
 Learning how to apply and remove your ostomy pouching system may take a while.
 Before you know it, you’ll be a seasoned pro.

-An ostomy is a surgically-created opening in the abdomen that allows waste to leave your body.
-There are several types of ostomies depending on the affected area.
-We specialize in these three main types:
+An ostomy is a surgically created opening in the abdomen, which allows waste to leave your body.
+These are the three most common types of ostomies:

 - Colostomy: An artificial opening from the colon to divert the flow of formed stool